yakirp/CloudinaryImageView/README.md

 ## LQIP (Low Quality Image Placeholder)
 First impressions matter.
-CloudinaryImageView automate the process of creating LQIP display mechanism which could increase your application UX, by generating extremely low-size image with approximately size of 200 byte.
+CloudinaryImageView also automate the process of creating LQIP display mechanism which could increase your application UX, by generating extremely low-size image with approximately size of 200 byte.
+Images are an integral part of any moobile app experience, but sometimes they can be slow to download and display.
+This is especially true on low-connectivity or mobile networks, which often leave you staring at an empty gray box as you wait for images to download.
+This is a problem in developing markets such as India, where many users are primarily using 2G networks.

 ## Usage
 Add the CloudinaryImageView to the layout: